antonio-urbano/KeProject/The guardian news/Other interesting Queries.md

 ---------------------------

-The bio of authors which have written a content published in December 2020
+## Query 2: The bio of authors which have written a content published in December 2020

 PREFIX guardian:<http://www.example.org/guardian/>
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>